Contact informationFarm Address:

 Homer, Alaska, 99603

-Internship informationGeneral Farm Description: Welcome to Synergy Gardens, a 5 acre micro-farm located east of beautiful Homer Alaska!
-We cultivate just under two acres of mixed vegetables,edible flowers and Garlic bio-intensively to promote soil health & superior nutrition.
-To ensure living soils and resilient production we cover crop, make and apply compost, use vermiculture, mulch, and rotate our crops.
-We market through restaurant sales, our growing CSA, the Homer Farmers Market, and online on the Alaska Food Hub.
-We are dedicated to providing nutrient dense food to our community, sharing our farm through scheduled tours, hosting weekly Farm-to Table lunches for local visitors and are continually involved in sustainable food education.
+Internship informationGeneral Farm Description: Welcome to Synergy Gardens, a 5-acre micro-farm located east of Homer Alaska!
+We cultivate two acres of mixed vegetables, edible flowers, fruit and Garlic plus manage bees, a small chicken egg flock and tend a meat poultry flock using bio-intensive approaches to promote soil health and superior nutrition.
+To ensure living soils and sustainable production we use cover crops, make and apply compost, use vermiculture, mulch, soil testing/mineral balancing and crop rotations.
+We market through local restaurant sales, our growing CSA, the Homer Farmers Market, and online on the Alaska Food Hub.
+We are dedicated to providing nutrient dense food to our community, sharing our farm through scheduled tours & workshops, hosting weekly Farm-to Table lunches for visitors and are continually involved in sustainable food education and advocacy.
+Some of these approaches and programs have been adjusted due to Covid19.

 CRAFT Member Farm?
 No